ljm1400/cs326-final-Dalet/docs/final.md

 | /login                 | The route to get the login page of the application                                  | none                   |

-#### Authentication/Authorization:
-A final up-to-date description of how users are authenticated and any permissions for specific users (if any) that you used in your application.
-You should mention how they relate to which UI views are accessible.

 __Authentication__: We used passport.js to verify which user is which.
+The email and username provided in the login page must match a user in our database for a login to be successful.
 Some API endpoints are only accessible once a user has logged in, and the "My Posts" page can also only be accessed once someone has logged in.
 Users also must be logged in if they want to create a post.
 We do not let guests viewing the page create a post.

 #### Division of Labor: